oapi-codegen/nullable/README.md

 # oapi-codegen/nullable

-> An implementation of a `Nullable` type for JSON bodies, indicating whether the field is absent, set to null, or set to a value
+> An implementation of a `Value` (formerly `Nullable`) type for JSON bodies, indicating whether the field is absent, set to null, or set to a value

 Unlike other known implementations, this makes it possible to both marshal and unmarshal the value, as well as represent all three states: